15 Best Places to Live in Maine

 Falmouth Foreside

-Falmouth Foreside is one of the most highly desirable areas to live in Maine, but it is the steep house prices that make this suburb something of an exclusive area.
+Falmouth Foreside is one of the most desirable areas to live in Maine, but the steep house prices make this suburb an exclusive area.
 With dozens of properties boasting sea views, you are spoilt for choice in Falmouth Foreside if your budget can stretch.

 There are some absolute bargains out there if you look hard enough.
-In some instances, you won’t get any change for $1m but along other streets in the neighbourhood, you can invest in a 3-bed, 3-bathroom family home that has breathtaking views of the bay for $589,000.
+In some instances, you won’t get any change for $1m, but along other streets in the neighborhood, you can invest in a 3-bed, 3-bathroom family home with breathtaking views of the bay for half a million.

-If you know you want to live in this beautiful neighbourhood, home to 1,702 people, it is worth keeping a close eye on what properties are on the market.
+If you want to live in this beautiful neighborhood, home to 1,702 people, it is worth keeping a close eye on what properties are on the market.

 6. Yarmouth